thanhit95/multi-threading/README.md

-# MULTIPLE THREADS IN PRACTICE
+# MULTIPLE THREADING IN PRACTICE

 ## DESCRIPTION